-All of New Zealand’s state and state-integrated schools have a board of trustees.
-The board of trustees is the Crown entity responsible for the governance and the control of the management of the school.
+All of New Zealand’s state and state-integrated schools have aboard.
+The board is the Crown entity responsible for the governance and the control of the management of the school.
 Its key roles include:

 - development and ongoing review of the school charter and strategic plan